droonga/droonga.org/tutorial/basic/index.md

 ### Asynchronous search request via Socket.IO

 A Droonga protocol adapter supports not only REST API, but also [Socket.IO][].
 If you send a request to a protocol adapter via Socket.IO, then the protocol adapter sends back the response for the request after the operation is finished.
-So you can develop a system based on a client application and an API server communicating each other asynchronously.
+So you can develop a system based on a client application and an API server communicating with each other asynchronously.

 Now, let's create such a system based on Socket.IO.